29 April 2024

 Valuation

-And you could also say with regard to values that we humans value everything and everyone we encounter, evaluating, valuing, devaluing, esteeming, disesteeming, estimating, misestimating across a broad spectrum from loving dearly through neutral indifference to condemning, despising, reviling, hating.
-We don't just undertand things, we also inevitably evaluate them.
+You could also say with regard to values that we humans value everything and everyone we encounter, evaluating, valuing, devaluing, esteeming, disesteeming, estimating, misestimating across a broad spectrum from loving dearly through neutral indifference to condemning, despising, reviling, hating.
+We don't just understand things, we also inevitably evaluate them.
 In particular, in our daily lives, we mutually esteem or misesteem each other constantly in ongoing interplay in every situation.
 In this sense, the whole world is valued in one way or another, and such valuing could be called a medium through which we humans are open to the world.
 Some aspects of the world we evaluate as good for us, and others as bad.
 Excessive CO2 emissions, for example, we evaluate as bad, as deleterious to our well-being.
 There is no way of escaping the medium of evaluating and valuing, despite modern science's vain striving to attain value-free objectivity vis-à-vis mere subjective judgement.
 Valuation could be identified as the missing 'inter' in so-called inter-subjectivity.

 The Medium's inexorable law of movement

 As I have said, The Medium is invisible, not only to sense perception, but also to today's mind.
 It is one kind of medium of valuation, an historically specific and fateful one that has come over us.
 The Medium has many different looks, forms or faces that appear and disappear as The Medium itself moves through its required phases.
-Yes, The Medium moves according to its own global law of movement, and at its own, ever accelerating pace, in a never-ending, fattening circle.
+Yes, The Medium moves according to its own global law of movement, and at its own, ever-accelerating pace, in a never-ending, fattening circle.
 Its law of movement may be called valorization.

 Further reading: An Invisible Global Social Value